-King Robert I Of France Of West Francia
+King Robert I of FRANCE king of West Francia

 - Born: After Sep 866